 Many of our patients have told us joint replacement has changed their lives by improving lifestyle, improving mobility, and relieving pain.
-As you approach your day of surgery, it is completely normal to have mixed emotions, or feel nervous about
+As you approach your day of surgery, it is completely normal to have mixed emotions, or feel nervous about the procedure and journey ahead.
+We want you to know that we are here to help you.

 We have developed a class and patient guidebook to prepare you and your family— and help you achieve your goals.

-Once you and your surgeon decide on joint replacement surgery, you’ll receive a patient guide for your joint replacement journey that includes all the details — Surgery checklist so you can be prepared, what to expect here in the hospital
+Once you and your surgeon decide on joint replacement surgery, you’ll receive a patient guide for your joint replacement journey that includes all the details — Surgery checklist so you can be prepared, what to expect here in the hospital and a section about going home and all the things you need to know to recover after surgery and illustrations of safe ways to exercise and perform everyday tasks while you’re recovering at home.

 It's really important to read this, bring it with you to the hospital and not tuck it on a shelf!